stshellletsski/D.O.T/README.md

 ## Solution:

 In above example, given finite and describable buffer of time (24 hour scope), we don't care if we drink water regularly, as long as we drink 8 glasses of water in that scope of time, we will be fine.
-We established that 1 glass of water = 3 hours of time and thus we could describe a solution to our drinking problem as a following loop:
+We established that 1 glass of water = 3 hours of time and thus we could describe a solution to our drinking problem as a following logic:

 ```
 bool glassEmpty = false;